-Tulip trees are magnificent trees, famous for the quality of their leafage, especially in fall.
+Tulip tree is a magnificent tree, famous for the quality of its leafage, especially in fall.

 Tulip Tree facts, a short list